29next/developer-docs/content/docs/campaigns/campaign-cart/guides/tier-selector-implementation.md

+---
-# Tier Selector Implementation with Profiles
+title: Tier Selector Implementation with Profiles
+---

 This guide shows how to implement a pricing tier selector (Buy 1, Buy 2, Buy 3) using profiles combined with the variant system.